kahalewai/agbac/readme.md

 ## Community and Collaboration

 AGBAC is an open initiative.

-The project welcomes (Fork/PR):
+The project welcomes (via Fork/PR):
 * Feedback on the specification
 * Additional AGBAC-Min vendor profile requests
 * Reference implementations